FelixWho/MXNet-LEAF/mxnet_from_source.md

 cmake --build .
 ```

 where ```PATH_TO_LAPACK_LIB``` is the lib folder containing liblapack.so.
 Finally, we want to add Python bindings so we can import MXNet into our Python programs.
+In the main folder, run

 ```
 python3 -m pip install --user -e ./python